barumau/pandunia/eng/100_baze_kanun.md

     - The word order is subject–verb–object.
       The same order is used in declarations and questions.
     - A passive sentence is created with the help of the passive auxiliary verb **be**.
-      A similar effect can be also reached with the impersonal pronoun **mon**.
+      A similar effect can be also reached with the impersonal pronoun **men**.
         - **pandunia be loge.**
           – Pandunia is spoken.
         - **men loge pandunia.**